stfnpczk/js-training-ground/js.md

 - [Async Await](#async-await)

 ## **Promises**
-Promises are objects that represent the eventual outcome of an **asynchronous operation** and its resulting value.
+A Promise is an object that handles asynchronus data.
+This object represents the eventual outcome of an **asynchronous operation** and its resulting value.
 A Promise object can be in one of these **three states**:

   - **pending**: initial state, the operation has not completed yet, neither fulfilled nor rejected